ManiMatter/decluttarr/README.md

 - Note: Will only remove from queue if all TV shows depending on the same download are unmonitored
 - These downloads are not added to the blocklist
 - Note: Since sonarr does not support multi-season packs, if you download one you should protect it with `NO_STALLED_REMOVAL_QBIT_TAG` that is explained further down
 - Type: Boolean
 - Permissible Values: True, False
 - Is Mandatory: No (Defaults to False)

+**REMOVE_MISSING_FILES**
+- Steers whether downloads that have the warning "Files Missing" are removed from the queue
+- These downloads are not added to the blocklist
+- Type: Boolean
+- Permissible Values: True, False
+- Is Mandatory: No (Defaults to False)